top of page

 Do I need to be employed with an organisation to apply?

 No. You need not be working full-time with an organisation.
-If you are employed with an organisation, you will be asked to provide a letter of support from your organisation at a later stage.
 If you are not currently working with an organisation, we strongly encourage you to collaborate with an organisation and/or a network in the landscape where your project will be based to ensure that you have the required institutional field support.
+You will be asked to provide a letter of support from your organisation at a later stage.

 Do I need a mentor’s support for the application?